triparnanalytics/Big-Data-Term-Project/README.md

 - Precipitation (with trace values handled)
 - Snowfall + snow depth
 - Derived: temprange, season, hasprecipitation, hassnow
-## Neighborhood / District Mapping:
+## Boston_Neighborhood / District Mapping:
-District codes (A1, B2, C11, etc.) mapped to readable names (Downtown, Roxbury, Dorchester, etc.) used for area-based analysis.
+Use the .geoson file to extraxt the district codes (A1, B2, C11, etc.) mapped to readable names (Downtown, Roxbury, Dorchester, etc.) and implement it for area-based analysis.

 ## File Description
 ## Crime_and_Weather_Analysis.ipynb